Small retailer accessing working capital through embedded finance platform on a tablet

 Embedded finance working capital carries genuine advantages, but the cost structure is often opaque and more expensive than a traditional term loan when expressed as an annualized rate.
 Retailers must understand the difference between a factor rate and an APR before accepting any offer.

 A factor rate of 1.20 means a retailer repays $1.20 for every $1.00 borrowed.
-On a $50,000 advance repaid over six months, that is $10,000 in fees — an effective APR of roughly 35–45% depending on repayment pace.
+On a $50,000 advance repaid over six months, that is $10,000 in fees, which works out to an effective APR of roughly 35–45% depending on repayment pace.
 This compares unfavorably to an SBA 7(a) loan, which caps interest at prime plus 2.75% according to the U.S. Small Business Administration’s official 7(a) loan terms.
-Understanding how compounding and rate structures work is essential — our explainer on how interest rate compounding costs more than expected provides useful context.
+Understanding how compounding and rate structures work is essential; our explainer on how interest rate compounding costs more than expected provides useful context.

 How Is Embedded Finance Changing Small Retail Competitiveness?